 The foremost step in publishing an app on the Apple Store is to thoroughly go through the Apple review guidelines.
 These are official guidelines and this will help you ensure that your app is not rejected by the review board of Apple.
 This step is strongly recommended before you proceed with the publishing process as all the relevant points that can possibly lead to rejection are explicitly mentioned there.

-The same goes for the Google Play.
+The same goes for Google Play.
 It also explicitly tells what a publisher can or cannot do.
 Once you go through these guidelines and you these rules, you can easily increase the likelihood of your app to be submitted successfully to the store.

 Here we will be discussing the steps as bullet points to keep the information relevant and to the point.
-If you need any detail information about any of the discussed steps below, you can go to the official site to get better and detailed understanding of it.
+If you need any detail information about any of the discussed steps below, you can go to the official site to get a better and detailed understanding of it.

 The foremost thing is to get yourself registered with a developer account.
-This means that you are enrolled in an iOS Developer Program by the Apple and are allowed to put apps in the App Store.
+This means that you are enrolled in an iOS Developer Program by Apple and are allowed to put apps in the App Store.

 The application is not ready when the last line of code is written or when the final feature of your app is implemented.
 Testing means; checking the app on different physical devices, profiling it for possible memory leaks or performance issues or checking its crash report.